-The Courtauld Institute of Art is one of the world's leading centres for the study of history of art, conservation and curating.
-I am delighted you are considering studying with us.
+The Courtauld

+Institute of Art is one

+of the world's leading

+centres for the study

+of the history of art,

+conservation and

+curating.
+I am delighted

+you are considering

+studying with us.

 Uniquely, The Courtauld brings together exceptional teaching and research in the history and conservation of art with an outstanding art collection.
-We offer an unmatched concentration of specialisms from antiquity to the present, and across the world.
-We pride ourselves on offering a truly transformative learning experience, open to everyone regardless of background.
-You will be challenged daily by your teachers and peers, but remember university is not about learning alone; your whole experience at The Courtauld will enrich your life and open up great opportunities.
-One of our greatest strengths is our size: our small classes create an inspiring atmosphere where you can explore subject matters that most interest you.
-Our worldleading faculty will get to know you as an individual, and will work with you to enhance your strengths and equip you with an intellectual framework that will serve both as a professional springboard and a personal passion.
-Here, you will gain friends and contacts for life.
-Leaders in a broad range of fields, the passion and commitment of our faculty enriches the student experience by bringing current research and debates into classroom discussion.
-Our teaching places a strong emphasis on critical analysis and historical inquiry.
-As a result, our students develop deeply transferable skills, including analysis, writing, and presenting arguments - equipping them for careers in the art world and beyond - and learn to look and think differently and creatively.
-The Courtauld is at the heart of a community of specialists - including a global network of over 8,000 alumni - who shape the international art world and play key roles in a huge range of professions beyond.
-Alumni include the Directors of the National Gallery.
-National Portrait Gallery and Tate Modern in London, and further afield, in the National Gallery of Art, Washington, Istanbul Modern Art Museum, Türkiye, and Christchurch Art Gallery, New Zealand, to name only a few.
-Our graduates are also entrepreneurs, lawyers, publishers, journalists, teachers, and more.
+We offer an unmatched range of specialisms from the medieval period to the present, covering art from across the world

+We pride ourselves on offering a truly transformative learning experience open to everyone, regardless of background.
+At the Courtauld, you will be intellectually stimulated by your teachers and peers, and become part of a lively, friendly and supportive community.
+Your whole experience will enrich your life and open up wonderful opportunities.

+One of our greatest strengths is our ability to nurture each and every student.
+Our small classes create an inspiring atmosphere where you can explore the subjects that most interest you.
+Our worldleading faculty will get to know you as an individual, and will work with you to enhance your talents and strengths.
+They will equip you with a combination of skills and knowledge that will serve you as both a personal and professional springboard.
+Here, you will gain friends, mentors and contacts for life.

+Leaders in a broad range of fields, our passionate and committed teachers enrich the student experience by bringing current research and debates into classroom discussion.
+Our teaching places a strong emphasis on critical analysis, historical inquiry and original thinking.
+As a result, our students develop deeply transferable skills, including the ability to analyse, write, present an argument and speak confidently in public.
+These skills equip our graduates for careers in the art world and beyond and enable them to look and think differently and creatively.

+The Courtauld is at the heart of a community of specialists - including a global network of over 9,000 alumni - who shape the international art world and play key roles in a huge range of professions beyond.
+Alumni include the Directors of the National Gallery and National Portrait Gallery in London, and further afield, the Directors of the National Gallery of Art in Washington, and the National Gallery of Ireland in Dublin, to name only a few.
+Our graduates are also entrepreneurs, lawyers, publishers, journalists, academics, and much, much more.

 You will be joining us at a period of great change and excitement.
-The Gallery - reopened to critical acclaim in November 2021 - gives you constant, free access to globally renowned collections and provides opportunities for you to further develop your skills.
-This transformation is not just about our physical buildings, but also about how we continue to open The Courtauld up to new audiences and ensure our student experience is relevant to today's challenges.
-In January 2022, we announced a new relationship with King's College London, in which we will collaborate on teaching, research and student experience and offer joint programmes.
-Our community of students and scholars is passionate about art history and committed to the very highest levels of achievement, as are vou.
-Welcome to The Courtauld.
-Professor Deborah Swallow.
+Courtauld Gallery gives you constant, free access to a globally renowned collection of art and provides infinite opportunities to develop your skills further.
+We are also embarking on a series of initiatives to open The Courtauld up to new audiences and to ensure our student experience is relevant to today's challenges.
+These include a thrilling new partnership with King's College London, in which we will collaborate on teaching and research, and work together in ensuring the best possible experience for our students.

+Our community of students and scholars is passionate about art history and committed to the very highest levels of achievement.
+If you feel the same, please apply to join us.
+We look forward to hearing from you!

+Professor Mark Hallett